daronb/Cryptocurrency_webscraper/Readme.md

 ```python
 pip install -r requirements.txt
 ```

----
+## Documentation

+1. CHANNELS:
+* These are the Reddit channels that you want to scrape
+2. CHANNEL_CHOICE:
+* The view that you would like to select.
+* The options are:

+        0. Hot
+        1. Top
+        2. New
+3. PAGES:
-pages: scrapes this many pages or the max number of posts if there are not that many pages
+* Scrapes this many pages or the maximum number of posts if there are not that many pages.